apache/pulsar/site2/docs/admin-api-partitioned-topics.md

 <!--DOCUSAURUS_CODE_TABS-->
 <!--pulsar-admin-->
-You can view the number of partitions in a partitioned topic with the [`get-partitioned-topic-metadata`](reference-pulsar-admin.md#get-partitioned-topic-metadata) subcommand.
+You can check the number of partitions in a partitioned topic with the [`get-partitioned-topic-metadata`](reference-pulsar-admin.md#get-partitioned-topic-metadata) subcommand.

 ```shell
 $ pulsar-admin topics get-partitioned-topic-metadata \